-Linearization (Docstrings)#
+Linearization (Docstrings)

-class sympy.physics.mechanics.linearize.Linearizer(f_0, f_1, f_2, f_3, f_4, f_c, f_v, f_a, q, u, q_i=None, q_d=None, u_i=None, u_d=None, r=None, lams=None)[source]#
+class sympy.physics.mechanics.linearize.Linearizer(f_0, f_1, f_2, f_3, f_4, f_c, f_v, f_a, q, u, q_i=None, q_d=None, u_i=None, u_d=None, r=None, lams=None, linear_solver='LU')[source]

 This object holds the general model form for a dynamic system.
 This model is used for computing the linearized form of the system, while properly dealing with constraints leading to dependent coordinates and speeds.
+The notation and method is described in [R739].

 Attributes